shrutidev18/HireGrid/README.md

 returns a match score, the required skills you're missing, ATS keyword gaps, and specific suggestions for tailoring the resume to that posting.

-> **Status: in progress.** Authentication, application tracking with a status
+> **Status: feature-complete.** Authentication, application tracking with a
-> pipeline and audit timeline, resume upload with text extraction, the
+> status pipeline and audit timeline, resume upload with text extraction, the
-> asynchronous AI analysis pipeline, the searchable/filterable table view and
+> asynchronous AI analysis pipeline, the searchable/filterable table view, the
-> the analytics dashboard are all built and working.
-A profile page is still to
+> analytics dashboard and the profile page are all built and working.
-> come.

 ---